 If you want to stop the simulation, click Stop Sim in the IMD Connection window.
-Otherwise, the simulation is set to run for 100 ps (about 10-20 minutes of your time).
+Otherwise, the simulation is set to run for 100 ps.
 Try various things: pull different atoms, squash the molecule, do whatever you want.
 Use your imagination.